Venezuelan children learn to read and write ... about Hugo Chavez

 Some 20 children drew pictures of Chavez's life and penned short stories, under the watchful gaze of tutors and proud parents.
 They then read the stories aloud while standing in front of the hillside Caracas military barracks where he Chavez buried.

 One workshop leader taught a small group of girls the song "Beloved Country" that Chavez sang during his last television appearance.
-One mother insisted her young daughter blow a kiss toward Chavez's tomb.
+One mother insisted her young daughter blow a kiss towards Chavez's tomb.

 The initiative has infuriated opposition critics who see it as an attempt to indoctrinate children, similar to a controversial distribution on textbooks that glorify Chavez and belittle his adversaries.